nerdschoolbergen/introduction-to-web-security/exercise-6/README.md

 :pencil2: Log out and log in using with the following username

 ```
-' UNION ALL SELECT sql as id FROM sqlite_schema WHERE name='user';--
+' UNION ALL SELECT sql as id FROM sqlite_schema WHERE name='user'--
 ```

 :pencil2: Inspect the source of the voting page.
 Do you see anything questionable?